Credshields/solidityscan-mcp-server/README.md

 pnpm start:http      # Run compiled HTTP/SSE server
 ```

-### Streamable HTTP + SSE transport
+### Streamable HTTP + SSE + WebSocket transport

-- `server-http.ts` hosts the MCP server over the Streamable HTTP transport, supporting both POST + SSE flows in a single endpoint.
+- `server-http.ts` hosts both the Streamable HTTP transport and the `/ws` WebSocket transport on the same process.
 - Each request may include `Authorization: Bearer <SOLIDITYSCAN API KEY>` or `X-API-Key`; the server caches the first key seen for the session and reuses it for subsequent requests/subscriptions.
+- SSE connections send periodic heartbeat comments so intermediaries see traffic, while WebSocket connections avoid strict request timeouts entirely.

 ## CI/CD Pipeline